BaderLab/GenomeClinic-PGX/docs/DATABASE_COLLECTION_DESIGNS.md

 ```

 ### Drug Recommendations
 The drugReceomendation collection consists of all of a series of documents.
 Each document contains ONE recommendation and is linked to by the from the dosing collection by their ObjectID's.
-Other then the ID column there are no unique fields, or indexed fields in the drugRecomendation Collection.
+Other then the ID column there are no unique fields, or indexed fields in the drugRecommendation Collection.

-**default collection name:** drugRecomendations
+**default collection name:** drugRecommendations

 | **Field**  | **Type** | **Definition** | **Indexed** |
 |:------------|:-----:|:------------|:------:|